Tags:

 This is not a purely technical issue, but also a business matter.
 Like many platforms, the cloud providers benefit from vendor lock-in.
 If there was a tool that could be used to configure all three providers consistently, it would be much easier to migrate from one to another.
 This would allow organizations to shop around for the best service and price to suit their needs.
 Thus, the cloud providers would struggle to retain their customers.

 Currently, despite the multicloud movement, AWS and Azure are far and away the most financially successful cloud providers.
-In 2022, AWS reportedly generated $80 billion USD of revenue, while Azure reportedly generated $75.3 billion.
-Their closest competitor, Google Cloud, reportedly generated $26.28 billion.
+In 2022, AWS reportedly generated $80 billion USD of revenue, while Azure reportedly generated $75.3 billion of revenue in their "Intelligent Cloud" segment (which includes Azure along with many other services).
 AWS, and to a lesser extent, Azure, captured the public cloud market early on.
 Because of their popularity, internal, vendor, and open-source technologies were created that integrated with AWS and Azure’s proprietary APIs.
 If an organization chose to use an alternative cloud provider, they would forfeit the ability to use these tools.
 As such, they often choose the “safer option” of either AWS or Azure, even if they believe another cloud provider is superior.
 This creates a snowball effect: just like a snowball picks up more snow as it rolls down a hill, the cloud providers become more popular as more people use them.

 Cloud agnosticism threatens this competitive advantage.
 If every cloud API was compatible with one another, then all the aforementioned tools would work with each provider.
 This would eliminate popularity as a reason for choosing a particular platform.
 So, it is reasonable to believe that the most popular cloud providers are happy that Terraform works the way it does.